franknmungai/react-hackathon/docs/00-introduction.md

 slug: /introduction
 ---

-In this tutorial, we will be creating a chess game that allows players to play online, and even communicate with each other through video chat.
-This will make it a truly live game experience.
+In this tutorial, we will be creating a chess game that allows players to create and share games and play online.

 This tutorial is perfect for beginner learners with a good understanding of fundamental concepts in JavaScript such as variables, functions, conditionals, objects, arrays and arrays methods, and ES6+ features.
 Basic HTML and CSS knowledge is also needed to follow along